Use this link to go directly to Hints on Creating Your Domain Name

 You don't need a website to register a domain name

-You can "park" your new domain name with us, and we'll automatically provide you a choice of 4 free starter web pages at www.YourDomainName.
-Or you can choose a free "Coming Soon" or free "For Sale" page at your domain name.
+You can "park" your new domain name with us or you can setup the free website we provide with each domain name registration.
+It includes hosting, photo and email contact form.
 Once you have a more comprehensive home page, it takes less than two minutes to direct visitors to it using our online account control panel at Manage My Account.

 You own all domain names you register or transfer through us